trealla-prolog/trealla-OLDv1/README.md

 [imath](https://github.com/infradig/imath)
 library, which is partially included in the source.
-Note, unbounded integers (aka. bigints) are for arithmetic purposes only and will give a type_error when used inplaces not expected.
+Note, unbounded integers (aka. bigints) are for arithmetic purposes only and will give a type_error when used in places not expected.
 The *imath* library has a bug whereby printing large numbers becomes exponentially slower (100K+ digits) and will require a switch to *libtomath* at some point to remedy.